 Invest in the stock market, right now

-However, if you are ready to invest go right ahead and click below to invest today.
+However, if you are ready to invest in stocks go right ahead and click below to invest today.

 What are stocks?

 A stock or a share is the unit of ownership of a publicly quoted company.
 Publicly quoted companies are companies that are listed on a stock exchange.
 A company can only list on the stock exchange (i.e. the secondary stock market) after conducting an initial public offer, where a certain portion of the ownership of the company is sold to the general public.